ImtiazVision/imtiazvision/README.md

 <h3 align="center" >Favorite Quotes : </h3>

+>The capacity to be self-aware and understand oneself is one of the most important abilities to develop in our lives.

 > An **educated** person learns from his or her own errors, but a **wise** person learns from the mistakes of others.

 > Things we learn and competencies we acquire that seem utterly unrelated to one another frequently compliment one another.